-Nikon D7000 versus Panasonic GH4
+Nikon D7000 vs Panasonic GH4

 The Nikon D7000 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and February 2014.
 The D7000 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7000) and a Four Thirds (GH4) sensor.
-The Nikon has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.9 MP.
+The Nikon has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (11 percent) than the Nikon D7000.
 Moreover, the GH4 is markedly lighter (28 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.